figgleforth/programming-language/readme.md

 }
 ```

-`Record`, `Controller`, and `Server` are builtin APIs that any object can implement to inherit their behavior.
+`Record`, `Controller`, and `Server` are builtin APIs that any object can inclement to inherit their variables and functions.
 ```
 api Record
    uuid: string = nil